goschtl/zope/Zope3/branches/3.2/releases/Zope/README.txt

   Testing for an acceptable Python interpreter...

-  Python version 2.3.5 found at /usr/local/bin/python
-  Python version 2.4.1 found at /usr/local/bin/python2.4
+  Python version 2.4.2 found at /usr/local/bin/python2.4

-  The optimum Python version (2.4.1) was found at /usr/local/bin/python2.4.
+  The optimum Python version (2.4.2) was found at /usr/local/bin/python2.4.

 If you want to specify which Python should be used with Zope, use the `--with-python` option to indicate the specific Python interpreter to use::